-PHYS 2210 Physics for Scientists and Engineers I Semester(s) Taught: Fall, Spring
+PHYS 2210 Physics for Scientists and Engineers I

-Description: PHYS 2210 is the first semester of a twosemester sequence in calculus-based physics for scientists and engineers.
+Description: PHYS 2210 is the first semester of a two-

+semester sequence in calculus-based physics for scientists and engineers.
 It is a necessary preparation for continuing studies in upper division STEM courses.
 It includes an introduction to Newton's laws of motion, momentum and energy conservation, rotations, oscillations, waves, and gravitation.
 The methods of calculus are applied to develop theories and to solve problems.

-Prerequisites: MATH 1220 Corequisites: PHYS 2215
+Prerequisite: MATH 1220 Corequisite: PHYS 2215